NkeCelestin/group5project_datascienceclass/README.md

 **Findings:**
 - Data cleaning successfully addressed missing values, duplicates, and outliers.
-- EDA revealed key insights into product popularity, revenue drivers (Bikes are the highest revenue despite lower volume), geographical performance (US is dominant), customer demographics, and historical revenue trends (upward trend with recent sharp decline).
+- EDA revealed key insights into product popularity, revenue drivers (Bikes are the highest revenue despite lower volume), geographical performance (the US is dominant), customer demographics, and historical revenue trends (upward trend with recent sharp decline).
 - Predictive models for monthly units sold did not meet the target R² of 0.85, primarily due to limited historical data length.
 - Time series forecasts using ARIMA and Prophet were generated, but their reliability is limited by the short historical data.
 ARIMA forecasts showed a flat trend after the data decline, while Prophet showed a more optimistic increasing trend.
 - Analysis of unit price and revenue suggested a positive correlation between higher unit prices and higher revenue within product categories, particularly for Bikes.
 However, identifying truly optimal price points requires further analysis of demand elasticity and profitability.